samselikoff/samselikoff.com/tutorials/intro-to-d3-big-data.md

 <h2 id="conclusion">Some concluding thoughts on D3 and big data</h2>

-There are, of course, many - _many_ - more things to learn, within both the D3 library itself and the larger community.
+There are, of course, many - _many_ - more things to learn, both inside and outside the D3 library itself.
 Scales, axes, transitions, events, brushes...it can seem a little overwhelming.
 But it's also a testament to how much control D3 gives you over your visualizations.
 After learning this, one may wonder if such a low-level tool can really be useful for analyzing massive amounts of data.
 Aren't there libraries better equipped for this sort of thing?

 D3 certainly doesn't provide an end-all solution to the problem of big data analysis; but it plays an important role.
 First off, here's a list of some data-intensive projects and companies using D3: